twaritwaikar/gsoc-godot-vcs-devlogs/project_report_2.md

 Upon opening this tree, you shall see a list of all the new files that have been added to the Git repository.
 Since the demo project doesn't come with a pre-initialised Git repository, all the files of the project are currently recognised as newly created files.
 The checkboxes shall be indicative of whether a file will be added to the stage or not.
 This is similar to selecting what input we need to provide the `git add` command.

-The next major UI element that the Version Control Editor Plugin provides is the Version Control dock which will most likely be placed at amongst the bottom docks likewise:
+The next major UI element that the Version Control Editor Plugin provides is the Version Control dock which will likely be placed amongst the bottom docks likewise:

 ![](/images/007.png)